FedeCatto/fcc.github.io/README.md

 # Data Scientist

 ## Professional Summary
-Data Science student with a Bachelor’s degree in Statistics and Economics and hands-on experience in meta-analysis from an internship at the European Institute of Oncology (IEO).
+Data Science student with a Bachelor’s degree in Statistics and Economics.
 Strong background in data analysis, statistical modeling, and machine learning.
 Initially passionate about machine learning, I thought I had found my path—until I discovered deep learning and computer vision, which completely shifted my perspective.
 Now deeply driven to explore the frontiers of AI, with a keen interest in applying data-driven solutions to real-world challenges.